 Health and Safety Information in Catalina Island

 Handling Encounters with Wildlife

 Catalina has many fascinating native animals like the island fox, American bison, bald eagles, and rattlesnakes.
-Enjoy glimpses from a safe distance:
+Enjoy glimpses from a safe distance as dangerous animals on Catalina Island are quite a number:

+Health and Safety Information in Catalina Island